garmin/pyrex/DEVELOPING.md

 ## Testing
-Pyrex has a comprehensive test suite that can be used to test all generated Docker images.
+Pyrex has a comprehensive test suite that can be used to test all generated images.
 Some external test data is required to perform the test.
 To download this data and prepare your sandbox for testing, run:

 ```shell
 ./ci/prepare.sh